rubysash/hexgame/README.md

 - clickable "top 3" zoom to
 - mousewheel zoom in/out keybind
 - audio/image ambience defaults + special edits
-- images on hex times vs just background color
+- images  vs just background color on hexes
-- print viewable section
 - Change outline color or image if explored, exploration tracker
 - random encounters listed with gurps stats
 - gurps combat, with easy to use selectors
 - edit hex can place "specials"
 - verify ruins, watchtowers, etc in pool
-- verify all keybinds
+- verify all keybinds work, rethink useful keybinds.
-- sliders on population density
+- sliders on population density and thinking through how it affects seed (will need seed + settings to recreate)
-- click hex, new map appears (cities, dungeons etc)
+- click hex, new map appears as expanded detail (cities, dungeons etc can be generated/static)
 - create/use character based on GURPS